Naurislv/1_experiment_pg_robotics/readme.md

 img = img[17:96, :]
 ```

-In future this and similar preprocessing will be replaces/remove for this algorithm might be used for different games.
+In future this and similar preprocessing will be replaced/remove so this algorithm might be used for different games.
 It's also worth to note that if we remove preprocessing - learning then with this network is much slower and it's possible that it wont peak this high.

+Hyperparameters:

+* RMSPropOptimizer(learning_rate=0.001, decay=0.99)
+* Discounted Rewards gamma = 0.99
+* Batch size (number of episodes) = 10

 ![alt text][image2]